Westpac vs ThinkMarkets, Updated for 2026

 The minimum deposit for ThinkMarkets is $0.

-Depending on your circumstances, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both Westpac and ThinkMarkets are a good option.
+Depending on your current situation, a lower minimum deposit can be beneficial.
+If you are experienced with forex trading but are looking for a change then both Westpac and ThinkMarkets are a good choice.

 Westpac vs ThinkMarkets - Regulation And Licencing In More Detail